mattytrog/FUSEE_SUITE/README.md

 A Nintendo Switch v1 UNPATCHED CONSOLE
 SAMD21 Device (Adafruit Trinket / Gemma / ItsyBitsy etc)
 Part 1 of this software which is the SWITCHBOOT or FUSEE RCM bootloader that, once the chip is installed in your console, will trigger RCM mode.
 Part 2 which is the actual payload loading software and chip settings...

+## Features
+- Fast exploiting and boot
+- Fast (approx < 5mS) triggering of RCM
+- Built-in SD browsing tools
+- Recalibrate battery and fuel gauge (it isn't God though - a knackered battery is still knackered)
+- "Correct" boot screen.
+Either stock black, or red/white
+- Change between OFW / CFW / Linux etc etc just by holding down a button at switch-on
+- Fast SAFE backup feature
+- Software easy to program and update (once you get your head around it)
+- Bin the PC launch tools, joycon jigs and battery-killing autoRCM forever
+- Many users over 4+ years (went a long time without updates as they aren't essential)
+- If your chip is fitted right, will last for a lifetime

 ## Brief instructions:
 - Fit chip